 Dianne is a lady in her 30’s who suffered a severe brain injury when she was born.
 We were appointed to act as her financial deputy and worked very closely with the team managing her clinical negligence case until it settled.

 Dianne lives with her family in the South West of England in a house owned by her mother.
 When her award was finalised, significant adaptations needed to be made to her mother’s house.
 In order to protect Dianne’s investment in the house the deputy applied to the court of protection for authority to secure the investment by way of a secure loan against her mother’s house.
 This meant that Dianne could live in a house specifically adapted for her needs, and also have her investment in the house protected, which was in her best interests.

 All names have been changed to protect the identities of the individuals

 Many of our deputyship clients are children or young people who have suffered an injury at birth.
 We also represent a large number of people with learning difficulties and elderly people, who have lost capacity as a result of a stroke or dementia.

 All deputies must be appointed by the Court of Protection and are closely supervised by the Office of the Public Guardian.
-Like attorneys, every deputy must act in accordance with the principles of the Mental Capacity Act 2005.
-They must work closely with family members and consider every decision that they make very carefully to ensure that it is in the best interests of the person that lacks capacity to make it.
+Like attorneys, every deputy must act in accordance with the principles of the Mental Capacity Act 2005, work closely with family members, and consider every decision that they make very carefully to ensure that it is in the best interests of the person that lacks capacity to make it.